amphoradata/python-sdk/src/sdk/docs/AmphoraeApi.md

 _property = '_property_example' # str | The name or id of the signal property.

 try:
-    # Get's the signals associated with an Amphora.
+    # Gets the signals associated with an Amphora.
     api_response = api_instance.amphorae_signals_get_signal(id, _property)
     pprint(api_response)
 except ApiException as e: